-A single and lonely woman finds the seemingly perfect man to date, but soon regrets it when his deranged and possessive other personality emerges and worst still, she cannot convince anyone else of his Jekyll and Hyde true nature.
+A lonely single woman finds the seemingly-perfect man to date, but soon regrets it when his deranged, possessive other personality emerges and she cannot convince anyone else of his Jekyll-and-Hyde true nature.

 Martha Alston (Ellen DeGeneres) is a single woman working at a television talk show.
-When her younger sister gets married, everyone's wondering when Martha is going to meet Mr. Right and tie the knot.
-When by chance, Martha meets a handsome stranger named Whitman Crawford (Bill Pullman), the two fall madly in love with each other.
-But soon Martha discovers little quirks in Whitman, little quirks that become horrifying nightmares.
-But by the time Martha realizes that she must break up with him, it'll take more than subtle hints to make him go away.
-She'll have to get into the most outrageous predicaments to rid herself of Mr. Wrong.Written by
+When her younger sister gets married, everyone wonders when Martha will meet Mr. Right and tie the knot.
+By chance Martha suddenly meets a handsome stranger named Whitman Crawford (Bill Pullman), the two fall madly in love.
+But Martha soon discovers little quirks in Whitman, little quirks that become horrifying nightmares.
+But by the time she realizes that she must break up with him, it'll take more than subtle hints to make him go away; she'll need to get into the most outrageous predicaments to rid herself of Mr. Wrong.Written by

 Eric Yang <email@example.com>

 Martha's father says "This is the best God damned gazpacho I have ever had ever tasted," nearly running "ever had ever tasted" together, because the line was "ever tasted" and he accidentally said "ever had"; the director opted to leave the flub in.
 See more »

 prepare to be consumed, Martha Alston!
 PREPARE TO BE... oh, God!
 They're dead.
 Bob?

 i thought you said you wanted them hungry?

 HUNGRY, Bob!
 Not DEAD!
 Now what are we gonna do?